nllz/IRTF-HRPC/draft-methodology.md

 Does your protocol make censorsip easier by exposing specific identifiers that could be sensitive for filtering.
 When filtering is happening, does your protocol help make it apparent or transparent?

 ##### Open Standards
-Is your protcol fully documented in a way that it could be easily implemented, improved, build upon and/or further developed.
-Is there any propietary code needed for the implementation, running or further development of your protocol?

 ##### Heterogeneity Support
 Does your protocol support heterogeneity by design?
 Does your protocol allow for multiple types of hardware?
 Does your protocol allow for multiple types of application protocols?